VapeOWave_Disposable_Vape_Bars_Slider

 Funny Pic on Watts Ohms and Resistance

-Advanced Explanation of Voltage, Watts and Ohms for Vapers
+Advanced Breakdown of Voltage, Watts, and Ohms for Vapers

-Watt is a measure of the amount of power consumed by an electrical device.
+• Describes the power consumed by an electrical device.

 Ohms_Law_on_Vaping_Watts_Ohms_Battery_mah